Ariebaba/MidiSimConnect/README.md

 If you want to compile the program yourself, I used Qt Creator with Qmake and Visual Studio 2019 as the compiler.

+You can also download the zip file in the executable folder, extract the file and run MidiSimConnect.exe

-In the future I want to see if I can make it a bit more VS independant.
+In the future I want to see if I can make it a bit more VS independent.

 ### Usage ###

 If you run the program for the first time, the program will create a folder called config.
 In this folder it will create two files; config.cfg and program.ide.

-Managing config files is hopefully self explanatoring.
+Managing config files is hopefully self explanatory.

 To assign keys